nmathewson/libottery/README.md

 I've tested with clang and gcc, on Linux and OSX.
 I've done most of the testing on Intel x86_64 chips, and a little bit on ARM.
 I will try other places eventually.
-Interoperability with free platforms.
+I especially value interoperability with free platforms.

 How to use it (the basics)
 --------------------------